Skip to main content

 11r9ASIaBUM=

 As mentioned above, it is possible to dynamically limit the number of pages in Use pages.
 To do this, you need to jointly use Use pages and Check next page.
-Let's supplement the example that was discussed when describing Use pages and add the function Check next page:
+Let's supplement the example that was considered when describing Use pages and add the function Check next page:

-Using the Check next page function (2)
+Using Check next page (2)

 Download example